TheUndscr/Dis2Rob.py/README.md

 A utility to convert a discord account id to a roblox id.

 Made by 2 horrible programmers
-Credits: undscr, tenshi - developers
+: undscr, tenshi - developers